Sri Lanka opposition meets to install new gov't amid turmoil

 Even though both Wickremesinghe and Abeywardena, the parliament speaker, said in their speeches that they had spoken with the president, they did not say anything about his whereabouts.

-Protesters later broke into the prime minister’s private residence and set it on fire, Wickremesinghe’s office said.
-It wasn’t clear if he was there when the incursion happened.
+Protesters also broke into the prime minister’s private residence and set it on fire during the melee on Saturday.
+His party official, Ruwan Wijewardena, said Wickremesinghe was inside when the protesters gathered but security officers removed him to a different location.

+Wijewardena said such acts will only polarize the society and political parties.

+“If these kinds of incidents keep on going, we can wave bye-bye to the IMF and any international assistance that is going to come to the country.
+If there is lawlessness, if there is no coming together among the political groups, there is no way the international community can come in and help this country,” he said.

 U.S. Secretary of State Antony Blinken said that Washington was tracking the developments in Sri Lanka and urged Parliament to work quickly to implement solutions and address people’s discontent.